Supported tags and respective

 docker run -d --name kong-database \ -p 5432:5432 \ -e "POSTGRES_USER=kong" \ -e "POSTGRES_DB=kong" \ postgres:9.4

-Once the database is running, we can start a Kong container and link it to the database container, and configuring the
+Once the database has been started and prepared, we can start a Kong container and link it to the database container, and configuring the

 KONG_DATABASE environment variable with either